-Certificates and Timestamp tokens issued after 31 January 2017 MUST meet the following requirements for algorithm type and key size.
+Certificates and Timestamp tokens issued after the effective date of these guidelines 31 January 2017 MUST meet the following requirements for algorithm type and key size.

 (1) Code Signing Root, Subordinate CA, and Code Signing Certificates

 The table below defines cryptographic requirements for Code Signing Certificates issued within the specified time and their corresponding Root Certificates and Subordinate CA Certificates.